Talent Management

 How can personnel development be organized effectively?

-What could help is to clarify why I want to do personnel development at all.
+What might help is to clarify why I want to do personnel development in the first place.

-As a rule, people need more knowledge in order to be able to continue doing the job they are doing today at least as well in the future.
+As a rule, the idea is that people need more knowledge so that they can continue to do the job they are doing today at least as well in the future.
 A learning organization and people who see themselves as a learning organization are best suited for this.
 In other words, people who take responsibility for obtaining the information they need (“pull principle”).
 And not only that – above all, they should be able to create spaces in which they can have experiences that help them to do their job better than before.
 As already mentioned, information alone is not enough.

 An example